MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 1. Close the sample app.

 1. Close the sample app.
-The following appears:
+The following dialog boxes might appear:

     ![Debugger not configured](winui-images/debugger-not-configd.png)

+1. These debugger dialog boxes are a known bug.
+Click the **OK** button, and then click the **Cancel** button to close the dialog boxes.

 <!--
 maintenance link (keep)